ARM-software/Cloud-IoT-Core-Kit-Examples/pubsub-thermostat/readme.md

     GPIO.output(21, GPIO.HIGH)
     GPIO.output(21, GPIO.LOW)

-Using GPIO.output(21, GPIO.HIGH) and GPIO.output(21, GPIO.LOW) should toggle your LED on an off.
+Using "GPIO.output(21, GPIO.HIGH)" and "GPIO.output(21, GPIO.LOW)" should toggle your LED on an off.

 You'll also need the Python pub/sub library and APIs

     sudo pip install --upgrade google-cloud-pubsub
     sudo pip install google-api-python-client google-auth-httplib2 google-auth google-cloud

-[Create an API key and service account named api-tester](https://cloud.google.com/iot/docs/device_manager_samples)and make a service_account.json file (steps 1 and 2 in the link) and put it in this example's directory (scp or rsync over ssh are easy ways to move files to your ssh connected Pi if you've downloaded the json file on a host machine).
+[Create an API key and service account named api-tester](https://cloud.google.com/iot/docs/device_manager_samples) and make a service_account.json file (steps 1 and 2 in the link) and put it in this example's directory (scp or rsync over ssh are easy ways to move files to your ssh connected Pi if you've downloaded the json file on a host machine).

-Set a GOOGLE_APPLICATION_CREDENTIALS environment variable to point to your json file
+<-- Set a GOOGLE_APPLICATION_CREDENTIALS environment variable to point to your json file

     export GOOGLE_APPLICATION_CREDENTIALS=service_account.json
+-->
 Make sure you're authenticated

     gcloud auth application-default login

 Change to the directory you've cloned this example to. i.e. "cd ~/Cloud-IoT-Core-Kit-Examples/pubsub-thermostat" Our control server can run on any host machine, including the RasPi.
-The --fan_off and --fan_on arguments are the temperatures in °C that will turn on the "fan" LED i.e. when a devices is over 23°C and when it will turn the fan back off i.e. when a device is under 22°C
+The "--fan_off" and "--fan_on" arguments are the integer temperatures in °C that will turn on the "fan" LED i.e. when a devices is over 23°C and when it will turn the fan back off i.e. when a device is under 22°C

     python control_server.py \
      --project_id=$project \